francoisjacquet/rosariosis/INSTALL.md

 ## RosarioSIS Student Information System

-RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and a PostgreSQL database server.
+RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and a PostgreSQL or MySQL/MariaDB database server.

-For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext`, `intl`, `mbstring`, `gd`, `curl`, `xml` & `zip` extensions).
+For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `mysql`, `gettext`, `intl`, `mbstring`, `gd`, `curl`, `xml` & `zip` extensions).
 Setting these up varies a lot with operating system so it is well beyond the scope of this brief install document.

 RosarioSIS was tested on:

-- Windows 10 x86 with Apache 2.4.16, Postgres 9.3.6, and PHP 5.4.45
+- Windows 10 x86 with Apache 2.4.16, Postgres 9.3.6, and PHP 7.1.18
-- Ubuntu 14.04 with Apache 2.4.18, Postgres 9.3.10, and PHP 5.5.9
-- Debian Buster with Apache 2.4.38, Postgres 11.5, and PHP 8.0.0
 - macOS Monterey with Apache 2.4.54, Postgres 14.4, and PHP 8.0.21
+- Ubuntu 14.04 with Apache 2.4.18, Postgres 9.3.10, MySQL 5.6.33 and PHP 5.5.9
 - Ubuntu 20.04 with Apache 2.4.48, Postgres 12.11, and PHP 7.4.22
+- Debian Bullseye with Apache 2.4.54, Postgres 13.7, MariaDB 10.5.15 and PHP 8.1.4
 - CentOS 8.2 with Apache 2.4.37, Postgres 9.6.10, and PHP 7.2.24
 - Shared hosting with cPanel, nginx, Postgres 8.4, and PHP 5.6.27
 - through Mozilla Firefox and Google Chrome
 - through BrowserStack for cross-browser compatibility (not compatible with Internet Explorer)

-Minimum requirements: **PHP 5.4.45** & **PostgreSQL 8.4**
+Minimum requirements: **PHP 5.4.45** & **PostgreSQL 8.4** or **MySQL 5.6**/MariaDB

 Installation directions for: